-According to the corporate press release, the watch will be powered by the well-known TAG Heuer Calibre 11 automatic movement, which is essentially ETA 2892-A2 base caliber with an add-on chronograph module manufactured by the Swiss brand’s time-proven partner Dubois Depraz.
+According to the corporate press release, the Monaco Vintage Chronograph will be powered by the well-known TAG Heuer Calibre 11 automatic movement, which is essentially ETA 2892-A2 base caliber with an add-on chronograph module manufactured by the Swiss brand’s time-proven partner Dubois Depraz.

 Adding 24 more synthetic rubies to the original 25 stones, the module not only makes the mechanism more complex, but also a tad different to repair, which may be a problem (well, probably not a real problem, but at least a hassle) if your local service specialist doesn’t know how to repair the movement if something goes wrong.
 On the other hand, a totally in-house mechanism would probably be even more difficult to put in good working order I suppose.